With ship now freed, a probe into Suez Canal blockage begins

 "And then they have to go through all the mechanical equipment, make sure they test the engines, all the safety valves, all the equipment, and then determine that it’s safe to sail either by itself or with a tug escort to the next port,” he added.

-As of Tuesday morning, more than 300 vessels carrying everything from crude oil to cattle were waiting on both ends of the Suez Canal and in the Great Bitter Lake for permission to continue sailing to their destinations, canal service provider Leth Agencies said.

-The ship's owner, the Japanese firm Shoei Kisen Kaisha Ltd., said Tuesday that it would be part of the investigation along with other parties, though it did not identify them by name.
-It also refused to discuss possible causes of the incident, including the ship's speed and the high winds that buffeted it during a sandstorm, saying it cannot comment on an ongoing investigation.
+The ship's owner, Shoei Kisen Kaisha Ltd., said Tuesday that it would be part of the investigation along with other parties, though it did not identify them by name.
+It also refused to discuss possible causes of the grounding, including the ship's speed and the high winds that buffeted it during a sandstorm, saying it could not comment on an ongoing investigation.
 Initial reports also suggested a “blackout” struck the vessel, something denied by the ship's technical manager.

 The company added that any damage to the ship was believed to be mostly on its keel.
 It said it was not immediately known whether the vessel will be repaired on site in Egypt or elsewhere, or whether it will eventually head to its initial destination of Rotterdam.
 That is a decision to be made by its operator, rather than the shipowner, the company said.

 The grounding of the ship had halted billions of dollars a day in maritime commerce.
-Those losses. as well as physical damage from the incident, likely will see lawsuits.
+Analysts expect it could take at least another 10 days to clear the backlog — though Egypt's president said Tuesday it would take just three.
+The losses to shippers, as well as any physical damage to the vessel itself, likely will see lawsuits.

 Shoei Kisen Kaisha Ltd. is covered with some $3 billion in liability insurance through 13 Protection & Indemnity Clubs.
 Those clubs are not-for-profit mutual insurers used by the vast majority of global shipping firms.